-As the world shifts to renewable energy, solar power is becoming a key part of our energy future.
+As the world shifts to renewable energy, solar panel recycling is becoming an increasingly important issue as solar power takes a key role in our energy future.
 With billions being invested in solar technology and vast areas now covered with panels, it’s clear that solar power is here to stay.
 But as we continue to expand solar energy, an important question arises: what will we do with these panels when they reach the end of their life?

 The lifetime of a solar panel refers to the number of years it can generate electricity effectively.
 Most solar panels are designed to last around 25 to 30 years.
 After this period, they don’t stop working but become less efficient at producing electricity.
 At that point, you can either keep using them, replace them with newer, more efficient models, or recycle them.